cubitouch/energy-data-exploration/dashboards/src/wip.md

 <div class="note">

-Properties built since 1983 have +20% C ratings, properties built between 2001 and 2021 offer an even higher amount C ratings ratio, and a growing amount of B ratings, properties built recently (since 2021) offer the best rating.
+Properties built since 2001 offer 75% or more C ratings and a growing amount of B ratings.
+Properties built between 1975 and 1977 may have been maintained (or built?) better, explaining a high C ratings amount within the older range.

 Assumption #4 - confirmed ✅